This CKAD Exam study guide will help you prepare for the Certified Kubernetes Developer (CKAD) exam with all the required resources.

 - Kubernetes Cluster on Digital Ocean[ Get $100 Digital Ocean Free Credits]

-CKAD Exam Study Resources
+CKAD Certification Resources

 Here, I will be discussing official Kubernetes resources that can be used to prepare for each topic of the CKAD exam.
 You can use these documentation pages during the exam for reference.